CiscoSecurity/sxo-05-security-workflows/docs/remote/setup.md

 1. Download PuTTygen from [this page](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) (look for `puttygen.exe` under **Alternative binary files**)
 1. Run `puttygen.exe`
 1. If you want a passphrase on your key pair, provide it in **Key passphrase** and **Confirm passphrase**
+1. Select the type of key and key length at the bottom of the window (we recommend at least a 2048-bit RSA key)
 1. Click the **Generate** button
 1. Use the **Save public key** and **Save private key** buttons to export the keys